Removing Teeth

 As your teenager gets closer to 18 years of age, Dr. Perusini will advise taking a special x-ray called a panoramic radiograph to assess the position of the wisdom teeth (also known as third molars).
 The American Association of Oral and Maxillofacial Surgeons advises that the decision to extract or keep the third molars should be made by 25 years of age.

-If extractions are indicated, and depending on the difficulty of the case, Dr. Perusini may offer to remove the wisdom teeth himself, or refer you to a trusted oral and maxillofacial surgeon.
+If extractions are indicated and depending on the difficulty of the case, Dr. Perusini may offer to remove the wisdom teeth himself or refer you to a trusted oral and maxillofacial surgeon.